michalshawn/12/README.md

 # 12
-How to add github in my website
+I want to add github on my <a href="https://laptopsadviser.com/">website</a> but dont know how can I do it.
+Please tell me about it.